C.J. Abrams Player Props: Nationals vs. Rays

-After going 0-for-3 in his most recent game, C.J.
-Abrams and the Washington Nationals take on the Tampa Bay Rays (who will hand the ball to Drew Rasmussen) at 7:05 PM ET on Monday.
+The Washington Nationals and C.J.
+Abrams, who went 0-for-3 last time out, take on Josh Fleming and the Tampa Bay Rays at Nationals Park, Tuesday at 7:05 PM ET.

-He had a hitless showing in his last game (0-for-3) against the Braves.
+In his last game he had a hitless showing (0-for-3) against the Rays.

 C.J.
 Abrams Game Info & Props vs. the Rays